RussellCanfield/wingman-ai/README.md

     <img width="50%" src="./docs/OllamaSettings.png">
 </p>

--   _The AI models feel slow, why?_ As of _pre-release 0.0.6_ we've added an indicator in the bottom status bar to show you when an AI model is actively process:
+-   _The AI models feel slow, why?_ As of _pre-release 0.0.6_ we've added an indicator in the bottom status bar to show you when an AI model is actively processing.
+If you aren't using GPU accelerated hardware, you may need to look into [Quantization](https://huggingface.co/docs/optimum/concept_guides/quantization)].

 <p align="center" width="100%">
     <img width="20%" src="./docs/StatusBar.png">